The European Ceramic Society

 • Establishing the time, place and theme of the next European Ceramic Society Conference.

-• Appointing a member of the Society to organise the next European Ceramic Society Conference (Host Member) from among the members who have previously advised the Council in writing of their willingness to do so.
+• Appointing a member of the Society to co-organize the next European Ceramic Society Conference (Host Member) from among the members who have previously advised the Council in writing of their willingness to do so.

-• Approving the proposal made by the Organising Country of the European Ceramic Society Conference and published thereafter, including a suitable acknowledgement that they have been presented or published on behalf of the Society.
+• Approving the proposal made by the Organizing Country of the European Ceramic Society Conference and published thereafter, including a suitable acknowledgement that they have been presented or published on behalf of the Society.

 • Approving or rejecting applications for membership to the Society or terminating the membership of any member.